software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 - url
 - description

+`SystemStatusCode` enum is exported to help you interpret the status code.
+Every status code that is a positive number is an HTTP Error.

 ### `onMessage`

 Function that is invoked when the webview calls `postMessage`.
 Setting this property will inject this global into your webview.